 All visitors are required to check in with the school office upon entering the campus.
 Those wishing to visit classrooms must have prior approval from the teacher and/or the administrator.
 Visitors are required to sign in and out, and to wear a visitor name-tag during their entire visit.
 Identification may be requested of visitors.
 We follow these procedures as a precaution for our students, as we feel it is essential to identify all adults interacting with the students.

 Calvary Murrieta Christian School has many opportunities for parents to volunteer.
 If you would like to volunteer at CMCS, we ask that you complete the following items and follow our volunteer requirements:

-- Have a negative TB test on file in the office, which needs to be renewed every 4 years.
-(Two years for food service.)
+- Have a negative TB test on file in the office, which needs to be renewed every 4 years (ONLY for volunteers who attend overnight field trips).

 - Read and comply with our volunteer requirements and dress code.

 - Arrange a volunteer schedule with your child’s teacher.